 While contemporary designers often shy away from over-the-top decoration, a lot can be learned from East Asia’s love of grandeur.
 Many modern design houses have looked to traditional Chinese and Thai architecture and interiors for inspiration, producing lavish silks, fine embroideries and innovatively-printed wallpapers, all in jewel-rich tones that conjure the opulence of a royal dwelling.
 This style is enhanced by the addition of decorative objects such as gilded furniture, lacquered screens and fine ceramics, paying tribute to centuries of skilled craftsmanship.

-Collections inspired by the Far East
+Collections Inspired by The Far East

 Edo Fabrics & Akaishi Wallcoverings

 Inspired by Japanese design ethos and culture, Edo Fabrics and Akaishi Wallcoverings from Zoffany provide a breath-taking interpretation of the natural world around us.
-The fabric collection comprises lightweight silk qualities, watercolour prints on natural linens, and delicate embroideries – the epitomé of fine craftsmanship, while the selection of wallcoverings includes a mix of conventional wallpapers and paper backed fabrics which will add a sophisticated zen-like ambiance to the interior spaces they adorn.
+The fabric collection comprises lightweight silk qualities, watercolour prints on natural linens, and delicate embroideries; the epitomé of fine craftsmanship, while the selection of wallcoverings includes a mix of conventional wallpapers and paper backed fabrics which will add a sophisticated zen-like ambiance to the interior spaces they adorn.

 Dynasty Fabric & Wallpaper Collection

 A fresh interpretation of chinoiserie with a modern twist, Dynasty combines the rich history and elegance of Asian culture in a selection of coordinating wallpaper, print, woven and embroidered fabrics.
 Inspired by the detail and beauty of a golden age, patterns range from striking large-scale florals and architectural bamboo trellises to beautiful painterly scenes featuring towering pagodas, lush trees and people.
-Presented in a vivacious palette of cherry pink, golden yellow and green, alongside inky blues and greys.
+Presented in a vivacious palette of cherry pink, golden yellow and green, inky blues and greys.